joeylitalien/interactive-viewer/README.md

                          --dir scenes/jewelry/ \
                          --metrics mape mrse \
 ```
 Note that by doing so, you will overwrite previously added scenes rendered with Mitsuba.
+Run with the `--automatic` flag to let the script automatically detect partial render directories and reference.

 # 📊 Standalone Metrics